 I returned to Washington to develop the core exhibition for a new museum of Jewish history and culture.
 As part of this work, I wrote grants for subjects including federal funding for the new museum, oral histories, art installations, and architectural walking tours.
 I oversaw content testing, published numerous pieces for regional blogs, and spoke frequently to the public.
 Among my most memorable adventures was rescuing Washington’s only known synagogue mural.

-In 2015, I became a full-time consultant helping museums and cultural organizations with a variety of exhibition and educational projects, including curating the core exhibition for a historic synagogue in downtown Tucson, AZ.
-A year later, I joined the team at the National Building Museum as Director of Exhibitions and Collections where I currently oversee exhibition and collections development, project management, and production.
+In 2015, I became a full-time consultant helping museums and cultural organizations with a variety of exhibition and educational projects throughout the United States.
+A year later, I joined the team at the National Building Museum as Director of Exhibitions and Collections where he oversaw exhibition development, a collection of over 400,000 objects, project management, and production across nearly 40,000 square feet of gallery and support spaces.
+In early 2020, I left the Building Museum to follow his passion of helping museums and artists to better connect with audiences.

-I am a member of several social and professional organizations, notably as Vice Chair of the Council of American Jewish Museums (2013-present).
+I am a member of several social and professional organizations, notably as Vice Chair of the Council of American Jewish Museums (2014-present).